open-xml-templating/docxtemplater/docs/source/tag_types.rst

  * by default, it will loop over ``<w:t>``, which is the default Text Tag

 With the Dash syntax you can specify the tag you want to loop on:
-For example, if you want to loop on paragraphs (``w:p``), so that each of the loop creates a new paragraph, you can write :
+For example, if you want to loop on paragraphs (``w:p``), so that each of the loop creates a new paragraph, you can write:

 .. code-block:: text